-Established in 1966, Richmond International who were selected for our annual list of Top 100 Interior Designers- is known for designing interiors for some of the biggest luxury hotel chains in the world, in locations from London to the Caribbean, earning countless awards in the process.
-Their design style is authentic, smart and inspiring, combining elements with a sophisticated touch that makes it seem effortless, and as we love their work, we’ll be presenting you Luxury Hotel Lobby Ideas By Richmond International.
+Established in 1966, Richmond International were selected for our annual list of Top 100 Interior Designers.
+They are known for designing interiors for some of the biggest luxury hotel chains in the world, in locations that go from London to the Caribbean, earning countless awards in the process.
+Their design style is authentic, smart and inspiring, combining elements with a sophisticated touch that makes it seem effortless, and as we love their work, we will be presenting you Luxury Hotel Lobby Ideas By Richmond International.

 Sandy Lane is the famous Caribbean hideaway established in the 1960s.
 Rebuilt in 2001 with a design inspired by 18th-century English colonial houses, the luxury hotel lobby exudes fancy and sophistication.